5 Components of Data Warehouse Architecture

-As the data warehouse grew in popularity, more people within a company started using it to access data – and the data warehouse made it easy to do so with structured data.
+As data warehouse architecture evolved and grew in popularity, more people within a company started using it to access data – and the data warehouse made it easy to do so with structured data.
 This is where metadata became important.
 Reporting and dashboarding became a key use case, and SQL (structured query language) became the de facto way of interacting with that data.

-Here’s a quick high level architecture of the data warehouse:
+Here’s a quick high level overview of the data warehouse architecture:

 - SQL Query Processing